 Google Knowledge Graph UK search success rate dropped to 75%: 38m searches a month not resulting in a click Tweet this quote

+Google’s Knowledge Graph now means I don’t even need to use Wikipedia if I want to find out who The Black Keys are or what events they are going to be playing at.
+Google can tell me all that information and more from one simple search.
+Cynics may bemoan our increasing reliance on search and Google in particular but from the users’ perspective Google is undoubtedly making our online experiences simpler, quicker and more efficient – giving us the information we want with the minimum number of clicks.
 Which brings us back to the humble search success metric.
 Stripped of its ability to reliably differentiate a good search engine from a bad search engine what remains for this stalwart of online analytics?
 Fortunately search success rates are still hugely useful in identifying gaps in online content across all search engines.

 60% of searches were made by people who couldn’t find a result they felt was relevant enough to warrant a click.
 Tweet this quote

 The average search success rate in August for all terms for Maxi dresses was 83% and yet searches for ‘cotton maxi dresses uk’ (the 49th most popular Maxi dress search term) had a search success rate of just 41%.
 That means 60% of searches for ‘cotton maxi dresses uk’ were made by people who couldn’t find a result they felt was relevant enough to warrant a click.
 To the enterprising SEO with clients in the fashion industry, those kind of opportunities are gold dust.
 Long live the search success metric.
 Until next month.